Serving Orange County Employees

 employees.
 Currently, OCERS' various plan sponsors

-have adopted a number of different plan types.
+have adopted a number of different plan formulas.
 Members with an entry date prior to September 21, 1979

 will have their highest one-year average salary used to